yangfcm/algorithm-js/readme.md

 - Get the minimum number in a stack - `getMin.js`
 - Sort a stack - `sortStack.js`
 - Implement an animal queue - `animalQueue.js`

+`ds/tree` - Problems and solutions associated with trees

+- Implement a tree and using BFS and DFS to traverse a tree - `tree.js`
+- Get the width of each level of a tree - `levelwidth.js`
+- Implement a binary search tree - `bst.js`
+- Validate the binary search tree - `bst-val.js`

 ## JS-specific